The REA’s Green Recovery paper

 You can download the full report by clicking the link below.

 The REA exists to support our members and we will do all we can to support the industry through these challenging times, however possible.
 To this end:

 - To let you know that on a pan-business level, we are backing the CBI and TUC campaigns for ensuring business continuity across the economy.
-Yesterday the Prime Minister established a set of Covid-19 Ministerial committees including one on the Economy and Business which provides the highest level interface on these issues in Government.
+The Prime Minister established a set of COVID-19 Ministerial committees including one on the Economy and Business which provides the highest level interface on these issues in Government.